TeodorsKerimovs/cpp-pt-4/README.md

 ```

 # Source code documentation
-See folder doc for detailed documentation
+See folder /doc/ for detailed documentation

 # Credits
 This project is developed as a group project of Aalto University ELEC-A7151 Object-oriented Programming with C++ course in 2023.
 The responsible teacher for the course was Yusein Ali, and the project advisor was Markus Säynevirta.